 - Some people take the Word of God and manipulate it for personal benefit.
 As Christians, we should study with a biblically-centered worldview and stand in submission to the Bible.
 Second Timothy 2:15 says, “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
 It is important as Christians that we always side with God’s Word over our emotions because our feelings are fickle and inconsistent, but God’s Word is solid and never changes.

 - Every day we live will be a battle against the schemes of Satan.
 We must take up our cross daily according to Luke 9:23, “And he said to all, ‘If anyone would come after me, let him deny himself and take up his cross daily and follow me.’”
-When we acknowledge our sin, accept the forgiveness of Jesus and give our hearts and lives to Him, Satan places a target on our backs.
+When we acknowledge our sin, accept the forgiveness of Jesus, and give our hearts and lives to Him, Satan places a target on our backs.
 The love of Jesus casts out fear, but we must not be ignorant that Satan’s plan is to kill, steal, and destroy.
 Christians are not above moral failure and must walk by the Spirit to resist the temptation of sin.

 - Many people react with partial knowledge.
 It is much easier to jump to conclusions without any effort to understand the details.
 James 1:19 says, “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry.”
-It is not wrong have an opinion from partial knowledge when you know it is partial knowledge.
+It is not wrong to have an opinion from partial knowledge when you know it is partial knowledge.
 Too often in ministry and in life, we react with the assumption we have all the details.
-This can, and usually does, cause damage in peoples’ reputations.
+This can, and usually does, cause damage to people's reputations.
 Don’t be afraid to ask questions before you react or respond.